zamazan4ik/awesome-pgo/article/article.md

 * It can be difficult to collect PGO profiles from external environments.
 E.g. let's imagine you have a mobile application.
 It's much more difficult to collect PGO profiles from consumer devices and transfer them to your CI environment for PGO optimization.
 * Getting PGO profiles from production affects performance of your production.
 So do it carefully.
 It can be partially mitigated by using sampling PGO approach since with sampling you have an option to tweak the performance overhead via increasing/decreasing the sampling frequency ("Sampling overhead <-> Profile precision" tradeoff).
 Actually, instrumented PGO also can be used in production but before this you need to test/estimate the performance penalty and decide - is it acceptable in your case or not.

 Especially for this case, Google created [AutoFDO](https://github.com/google/autofdo) project.
-Google has a corresponding internal infrastructure for collecting PGO profiles directly from production environment with almost no overhead.
+Google has a corresponding internal infrastructure for collecting PGO profiles directly from the production environment with almost no overhead.

-TODO: Write about caveat of how to collect PGO profiles from the customer devices, overhead of taking a profile from the production, etc.
+TODO: Write about the caveat of how to collect PGO profiles from the customer devices, the overhead of taking a profile from the production, etc.
 TODO: add somewhere link to "PGO at scale" in Google

 ## Post-Link time Optimization (PLO)

 What if PGO is not enough for us and we want to squeeze even more performance "for free" with no manual optimizations?
-Well, in this case the industry already has something to offer.
-This kind of tools are called Post-Link Time Optimizers or simply PLO.
+Well, in this case, the industry already has something to offer.
+These kinds of tools are called Post-Link Time Optimizers or simply PLO.

 TL;DR, the idea behind PLO is simple - try to reduce [CPU instruction cache (I-cache)](https://en.wikipedia.org/wiki/CPU_cache#Overview) and [Instruction Translation Lookaside Buffer (iTLB)](https://en.wikipedia.org/wiki/Translation_lookaside_buffer#Overview) misses for applications.
-We can achieve it with rearranging code in our binary accordingly to our execution profile: hot code executed together we place together in the binary, so these pieces of code highly-likely will be uploaded to a CPU at the same time.
+We can achieve it by rearranging code in our binary according to our execution profile: hot code executed together we place together in the binary, so these pieces of code highly likely will be uploaded to a CPU at the same time.

-Right now, there are two the most mature tools in this area: [LLVM BOLT](https://github.com/llvm/llvm-project/blob/main/bolt/README.md) (from Facebook/Meta) and Propeller (from Google).
+Right now, there are two of the most mature tools in this area: [LLVM BOLT](https://github.com/llvm/llvm-project/blob/main/bolt/README.md) (from Facebook/Meta) and Propeller (from Google).
 Let's discuss each of them.

 TODO: Write about BOLT, PROPELLER, and others (like Dynamic BOLT)